Writing Dockerfiles and Building Images

 have multiple tags.

-New tags can be specified in the podman build
+New tags can be specified in the podman build (or docker build) command by giving the -t flag multiple

 times or they can be specified after an image is built by using

-podman tag
+podman tag.

 podman tag <SOURCE_IMAGE[:TAG]> <TARGET_IMAGE[:TAG]>